 It’s never fun to be stuck in quicksand.
 I know what it’s like when you have a great character idea or inciting event, but can’t move forward in a story.
-Fortunately, I’ve found a solution to get myself out of that deadly and, frankly itchy situation: experimenting with writing exercises.
+Fortunately, I’ve found a solution to get myself out of that deadly situation: experimenting with writing exercises.

 It’s surprising how much it can invigorate our writing and it only takes ten minutes.
-That’s the same amount of time it would take to wait for a cup of coffee in your local chain, do the washing up or make an appointment for a toe wax.
+That’s the same amount of time it would take to make a cup of coffee, do the washing up or make an appointment for a toe wax.
 Sounds pretty good to me…

 As trees traditionally grow from the root, we’ll begin there.
 Start by taking a piece of paper or your notebook and write down a word that is somehow significant to your story.
 This might be a character, a setting or anything else you can think of.

 Then, at the very top of the page write a second word.
 This could also be relevant or completely random.
 If you can’t think of anything, choose a word from a newspaper or whatever else is lying around.
 Like a hotel Bible.

 Ignore the word at the top for a moment and focus instead on the ‘root’ word.
 Now on your phone or egg timer set a countdown of 5-10 min.
 Start making free associations with this word by branching off and writing down a new word.

 Your tree won’t look a classical shape, but more like a mind map/ weird molecular structure.
 Continue doing this until you reach exactly halfway on the page.
 The more you let go the better.

 This means if you started with the word ‘opal’ and the next word you branched off was ‘bad luck’ this is fine, but it’s also good to make it personal e.g. ‘Aunt Hildegard’ because you had an aunt who used to only wear opals.
 Allowing words to spill naturally and without judgement will create a more ‘organic’ and interesting tree.

 Repeat the step as before but this time work down the page from the word at the top.